Wendy Fiallos

 Medicine Night Float Team

 Our program has no “on-call” duties.
-A night float system for both admissions and floor coverage is present from Monday to Sunday.
+A night float system for both admissions and floor coverage is present from Saturday night to Saturday morning.
 The night float team admits patients from 7:00 PM until 7:00 AM, then attends a supervised transition of care.
 Patients are admitted to inpatient floors and the ICUs.
 During the day the admitting team is comprised of one senior and one intern that admits until 7:00 PM.
 Each intern will only be admitting every 4th day.
 On a non-admitting day each intern may receive transfers from night float.

 Inpatient Workflow

 Residents rotate on the inpatient primary service throughout their time in residency.
-We have two teams, Garnet and Gold, comprised of two PGY-1 residents that are supervised by a PGY-2/3 resident with oversight from one of our clinical faculty attendings.
+We have three teams, to start, Garnet and Gold, comprised of two PGY-1 residents that are supervised by a PGY-2/3 resident with oversight from one of our clinical faculty attendings.
+Our Blue team is a senior only team consisting of two senior residents (each will carry up to 10 patients each).
 Teams pre-round in the morning, typically at 6:00 AM and attend the sign-out of night transfers at 7:30 AM with the attendings.
-Multidisciplinary case management rounds are at 8:00 AM immediately followed by our Morning Report.
+Morning Report is at 8:15.
 From 9:00-11:00 AM the teams will round, which takes many forms including table and bedside rounds.
 Each team will complete orders, plan discharges, and write their progress notes from 11:00 AM until 12:00 PM, where we pause for our daily Noon Conference.
 Following conference, residents will follow-up on pending items and ensure completion of progress notes and discharge summaries prior to finishing for the day.
 Once the work is completed, residents are free to leave with their pagers to manage any small items from home.

 The service takes admissions twenty-four hours per day, seven days per week.
 Admitting teams rotate amongst the team members.
 During the day, one PGY-2/3 and one PGY-1 will admit to their team.
 PGY-1s admit every fourth day, and PGY-2/3s admit every other day.
 Day admissions go through 6:15 PM to allow the team to wrap up patient care and be able to leave by the end of nightly sign-out at 7:00 PM.
 A dedicated Night Float service composed of one PGY-2/3 and one PGY-1 will admit from 7:00 PM to 6:15 AM, with the night team signing out overnight transfer patients admitted to the service to the teams under clinical faculty attending supervision.
 We strictly follow ACGME requirements and maintain that no PGY-1 should touch more than ten inpatient patients per day in the clinical setting, though our census will rarely reach such levels.
 We aim to have PGY-1 residents carry seven to eight patients at most at a time.
 Faculty is available 24 hours per day, seven days per week to assist residents in clinical decision making.